 Operational risks are considered by Credendo SR as difficult to quantify and to anticipate.
-In addition to identifying the most potentially adverse operational risks, Credendo SR assesses its wilnerability to these risks and implements processes and procedures to mitigate, monitor and control material operational risks, in light of the overall risk appetite.
+In addition to identifying the most potentially adverse operational risks, Credendo SR assesses its vulnerability to these risks and implements processes and procedures to mitigate, monitor and control material operational risks, in light of the overall risk appetite.
 Key operational risks identified at Credendo SR are related to business continuity, IT processes and human resources.
+The COVID -19 pandemic is a challenge for both IT and human resources.

-As shown in Table 33 the operational risk amounted to EUR 902.0k, which was an increase of EUR 149.1k versus prior year as a consequence of the increase of BSCR.
+As shown in Table 35 the operational risk amounted to EUR 726.9k, which was a decrease of EUR 175.1k versus prior year as a consequence of the increase of BSCR.

-in kEUR 2019 2018 Difference Operational risk 902.0 752.9 149.1
+in kEUR 2020 2019 Difference Operational risk 726.9 902.0 -175.1

-Table 33: Operational risk exposure
+Table 35: Operational risk exposure

-The underwriting risk is calculated in accordance with the Austrian VAG 2016 respectively Article 204 of the Delegated Regulation 2015/35.
+The operational risk is calculated in accordance with the Austrian VAG 2016 respectively Article 204 of the Delegated Regulation 2015/35.
 On this basis, the risk assessment is carried out.